-Longtime apparel maker Levi Strauss & Co.
+Pioneering American apparel maker Levi Strauss & Co.
 (LS&CO.) has jeans in its genes.
 A global manufacturer of brand-name clothing, LS&CO. sells jeans and sportswear under the Levi's, Dockers, Signature by Levi Strauss, and Denizen labels in more than 110 countries.
 It also markets men's and women's underwear and loungewear.
-Levi's Red Tag jeans, department store staples and once the uniform of American youth, have expanded outside their niche to markets beyond the US.
+Levi's Red Tag jeans, department store staples and once the uniform of America's youth, have expanded outside to markets beyond the US.
 LS&CO. has further transformed its products portfolio to include wrinkle-free and stain-resistant fabrics used in making some of its Levi's and Dockers slacks.
 The Haas family (descendants of founder Levi Strauss) controls LS&CO.

 Iconic LS&CO. sells its products in more than 110 countries.
 It operates manufacturing, distribution, and finishing facilities in the Americas, Europe, and Asia/Pacific regions.